Jack Mason: Military service

 Despite being over the age for compulsory military service at the start of World War I, Mason volunteered in 1917 for service in the Royal Naval Volunteer Reserve (RNVR).
 He was commissioned as a sub-lieutenant in the Hydrophone Service and posted first to HMS Tarlair, the service's main research and training base at Aberdour in Fife.
-He was posted to one of the Hydrophone shore stations at Freshwater on the Isle of Wight and, in 1918, promoted to Lieutenant.
-He volunteered to serve in the Royal Air Force in April 1918 but was considered too important to be spared by the Hydrophone Service which was playing a crucial role in combatting German U-boat attacks.
+He was posted to one of the Hydrophone shore stations at Freshwater on the Isle of Wight and was, in 1918, promoted to Lieutenant.
+He volunteered to serve in the newly-formed Royal Air Force in April 1918, but was considered too important to be spared by the Hydrophone Service, which was playing a crucial role in combatting German U-boat attacks.
 He was demobilised in January 1919.

 Later life

-Mason's career was as a solicitor, working at Mason and Co in High Holborn in London.
+Mason's career was as a solicitor, working at Mason and Co. in High Holborn in London.
 Like many amateur cricketers of the time, the time required for his profession reduced his playing time but he remained involved with Kent cricket until he moved away from the county in 1939.
 He was a member of the county's General Committee from 1919 and served as the club's president in 1938.
 He played for and was involved in the Band of Brothers club, closely associated with Kent's county team.
-He died at his home in Cooden Beach in Sussex in 1958 aged 84.
+Mason died at his home in Cooden Beach, Sussex in 1958, aged 84.